NYUGameCenter/Unity-Git-Config/README.md

 ## Create and Configure Your Repo

 1. Create a new github repo with the same name as your unity project.
-Don't select the default unity .gitignore, we'll be importing our own a the subsequent step.
+Don't select the default unity .gitignore, we'll be importing our own later.

 2. Clone the repo to the unity project folder you created in "Configure Unity for Git".